PeaceK21/GenericPOS/README.md

-# GenericPOS
+# POS-Restaurant-Management
-It is POS application with C# windows forms and small database for basic functionalities.
+ This is incomplete restaurant management POS project.
+With windows forms.